 Guaranteed Issue Rights with Medicare Supplement High Deductible Plan G

-Only certain plans allow you to use guaranteed issue rights to enroll.
-If you were eligible for Medicare before 2020, and have guaranteed issue rights, then you can only use them to enroll in HDF, not HDG.
+Only specific plans allow you to use guaranteed issue rights to enroll.
+Suppose you were eligible for Medicare before 2020 and have guaranteed issue rights.
+In that case, you can only use them to enroll in HDF, not HDG.
 And vice versa.

-How to Compare Rates for Medigap High Deductible Plan G
+How to compare rates for Medicare Supplement High Deductible Plan G

 Well, that’s the easy part.
 Simply give us a call, or fill out the online request form.
 We’ll contact and assist you along the way with any additional questions that may come up.

-In addition, we can help with a quick and easy analysis to help you decide if this is truly the correct path for you.
-We’re here to help with any aspects of your Medicare journey.
+In addition, we can help with a quick and easy analysis to help you decide if this is indeed the correct path for you.
+We’re here to help with any aspect of your Medicare journey.